 Q. 8.
 How is the work-life balance for an RBI Grade B officer?

 Ans.
-Mostly the work is manageable.
+Mostly their work is manageable.
 Absolutely no issues or worries.
 For some departments, there might be pressure or stress, but then too it is manageable.
 There is at least or we can say no interference from the outside world in your work.
 All and all it is manageable and you would enjoy working.
 It is a 5-day week job giving Saturdays and Sundays off.

 Q. 9.
 What is the one thing that the interviewers look for in a candidate during RBI Grade B Interviews?

 Ans.
 The only thing they look for is whether the person being interviewed is suitable for the job and whether he/she will stick to the job.
 The organization puts money on your training after your selection, if you leave after the training period, it does not make sense to them.
 Therefore, whether you would stick with the organization would play a crucial role in your selection.
 Is there any bias towards people from a certain educational background?
 Ans.
 No. There is no bias as such.
-They look for people who are employable and amenable, who suits the kind of work RBI does.
+They look for people who are employable and amenable, who suit the kind of work RBI does.

 Q. 10.
 There are gap years after graduation.
 Will it affect my selection?

 Ans.
 No, it would not.
-If you fit for the role and can convince the interviewers that you are a good fit for the job, nothing would matter then.
+If you are fit for the role and can convince the interviewers that you are a good fit for the job, nothing would matter then.

 Life of an RBI Grade B Officer | Conversation with Mr. S. Raja | ex-CGM RBI | Career | Job-Profile